jaowei/moneyleh-excel-addin/README.md

 ## Further Enhancements

-1. Add accounts overview [Started]
+1. Add accounts overview

    - ~~Shows latest transaction, remind if account not updated~~
    - ~~Shows total value of account~~
    - Add proportion % for each account and company
    - Month by month comparsion of accounts
+   - Add sparklines after getting month by month data

-2. Auto tagging [PARTIALLY IMPLEMENTED]
+2. Auto tagging

    - ~~Automatically tag categories on transactions~~
    - ~~Test if possible to add client side Naive Bayes classifier~~